 Power and communication over 5.5 km

-One of our main challenges for the sake of economic viability as well as sustainability was to ensure that we had a one-fits-all solution.
+One of our main challenges for the sake of economic viability and sustainability was ensuring that we had a one-fits-all solution.
 The same design for each of the sections of the vertical transport system was selected.
-So that if a part needs to be replaced or you need to cut back, you can simply replace a single part, and shift the other components.
+So that if a part needs to be replaced or you need to cut back, you can simply replace a single part and shift the other components.

 Learn more about the challenges and the needed collaboration in this video: